dr-waterstorm/gog-batocera/README.md

 ## Batocera

-Currentyl I'm running Batocera
+Currentyl I'm running Batocera 42 installed to the internal SSD (can be done using a live stick and installing via the system settings).

-In the following I describe a few important settings that I changed
+In the following sections I describe a few important settings that I changed.

 ### Video

-To fit to the `5:4` `1240x1024` resolution of the monitor I've adjuste the configs and settings to this:
+To fit to the `5:4` `1280x1024` resolution of the monitor I've adjuste the configs and settings to this:

+System settings:
+Videomode: 1280x1024 75.02 HZ

 In `batocera.conf` in `/userdata/system/`

 ```
-global.videooutput=HDMI-1
 global.ratio=5/4
 ```